FormulaMonks/thicket/packages/thicket-pubications/posts/a-tale-about-dragons-and-Cataluña.md

 Even when we used an older version of our codebase, from before removing the minification step, it was still sluggish.
 But... we hadn't changed anything.
 Why did the app performance change, even with the same codebase?

-Back to Cataluña.
+Back to Catalonia.

-Remember at the beginning of this post, when I promised we'd come back to Cataluña?
+Remember at the beginning of this post, when I promised we'd come back to Catalonia?
 Here we are.

 It turns out, the way the Catalan government used IPFS to skirt Spanish censorship had attracted some attention.
 The IPFS network grew quickly from having about 1000 nodes to having about 6000.